I Did It (DJ Khaled song)

-"I Did It" is a song by American record producer DJ Khaled, featuring American rappers Post Malone, Megan Thee Stallion, Lil Baby, and DaBaby.
-The song was serviced to UK rhythmic radio on May 21, 2021 and US radio on June 1, 2021, as the fourth single from Khaled's twelfth studio album, Khaled Khaled.
-It samples "Layla" by Derek and the Dominos.
+"I Did It" is a song by American DJ and record producer DJ Khaled featuring American musician Post Malone and American rappers Megan Thee Stallion, Lil Baby, and DaBaby.
+The song was serviced to US radio on June 1, 2021, as the fourth single from Khaled's twelfth studio album, Khaled Khaled.
+It samples the 1970 song "Layla" by Derek and the Dominos.
+The music video was released on May 27, 2021, and is directed by Dave Meyers.

 Background

 Prior to the album's release, DJ Khaled declared that the song would become an anthem: "It's one of those records where, like, after a Super Bowl win, or an NBA championship, any accomplishment.
-The last time I felt like this was '[All I Do is Win]'.
+The last time I felt like this was 'All I Do Is Win'.

-"I Did It" samples Derek and the Dominos' 1971 single "Layla", in particular the guitar riff performed by Duane Allman.
+"I Did It" samples Derek and the Dominos' 1970 song "Layla", in particular the guitar riff performed by Duane Allman.